Republican Party efforts to disrupt voting after the 2024 United States presidential election: Safeguard American Voter Eligibility Act

 On January 3, 2025, Republican representative Chip Roy reintroduced the Safeguard American Voter Eligibility Act (SAVE Act), which proposes to amend the National Voter Registration Act such that anyone who applies to register to vote in federal elections (or who updates their existing voter registration) must submit proof of citizenship.
 This proposal has been criticized by voting rights activists for potentially disenfranchising voters, such as approximately 69 million married women, any eligible voter who changes their name (such as for gender identity transition), and approximately 10% of voters who do not have immediate, if any, access to documents to prove their citizenship such as naturalized citizens, Native Americans and those with low income.
 The legislation had passed the United States House of Representatives on April 9, 220-208.

-Twenty-second Amendment

-Tennessee Representative Andy Ogles has openly supported the idea of Trump having a third term of his presidency, in contradiction to the Twenty-second Amendment to the United States Constitution.
-Nina Turner and Joe Walsh accused Ogles of violating the Constitution through his support.

-When Supreme Court Justice Amy Coney Barrett was asked about the clarity of the Twenty-second Amendment limiting presidential runs for two terms, she gave a response that was criticized as ambiguous and open to interpretation.

-In October 2025, Representative Randy Fine proposed repealing the Twenty-second Amendment.
-Steve Bannon said that there "is a plan" for Trump to have a third term, which Bannon said would be revealed in time.
-Speaker of the House Mike Johnson ruled out an amendment to the Constitution for Trump to achieve a third term due to time constraints and the large majority votes needed.
-He said, "I don't see the path for that, but I can tell you that we are not going to take our foot off the gas pedal."
-Johnson also said Trump was "trolling the Democrats".

-Senator Tommy Tuberville said that a third term would be unconstitutional, but that Trump claims he "has some different circumstances that might be able to go around the Constitution" and "that's up to him."

-Trump himself has repeatedly suggested openness to running for a third term.

-Proposed ranked choice voting ban

-As of June 2024, ten Republican-leaning states have banned ranked-choice voting.
-In April 2025, Nick Begich and Abraham Hamadeh introduced legislation to ban ranked-choice voting for federal elections.
-Begich had previously won his election while ranked-choice voting was in effect in Alaska.
-The bill has been criticized for federal overreach.

 Proving Residency for Overseas Voter Eligibility Act

 In August 2025, Representative Abe Hamadeh and four other Republicans proposed the Proving Residency for Overseas Voter Eligibility Act (PROVE Act), which would mandate overseas U.S. voters or their spouse, parent or guardian to have a "current residence" in the state in which they register.
 Otherwise, they would register in Washington, D.C. for voting in federal elections.